vdesabou/kafka-docker-playground-docs/docs/reusables.md

 For all Oracle CDC and JDBC source connector with Oracle examples, you can easily inject load in table using, the following steps.

-You can set environment variable `ORACLE_DATAGEN` before running the example and it will use a Java based datagen tool:
+You can set environment variable `SQL_DATAGEN` before running the example and it will use a Java based datagen tool:

 Example: